mglonnro/charlotte-client/README.md

 sudo apt-get install charlotte
 ```

-2. Fill in your boat ID and API key in `/etc/charlotte.conf`.
+2. Register your boat on https://charlotte.lc and get your `Boat ID` and `API Key`.

-- To get the ID and the key, create a boat on https://charlotte.lc
+4. Edit `/etc/charlotte.conf` and add your `Boat ID` and `API Key`.

-3. Start the service
+5. Start the service

 ```
 sudo systemctl start charlotte
 ```

-4. Enable automatic start at boot
+6. Enable automatic start at boot

 ```
 sudo systemctl enable charlotte